 - Gross amount of your average weekly wages

 - Whether you have been able to return to work

 - Whether you have received any payments or benefits from the employer or an insurance carrier

 Employers must complete this form within seven days of the accident and submit it to the DIA.
 If the employer has a workers’ compensation insurance carrier, that company will also be notified.
 The DIA will review the information provided and determine your eligibility for workers’ compensation benefits.
 If your claim is accepted, you may be eligible for medical expenses, lost wages, and other benefits related to your injury.

 Receiving Workers’ Comp Benefits

-If the insurance company accepts your claim, then you should receive a “Form 103” or “Insurer’s Notification of Payment.”
+If the insurance company accepts your claim, you should receive a “Form 103” or “Insurer’s Notification of Payment.”

 You should start receiving benefits within three or four weeks after your injury.
-These benefits are for lost wages for the time that you were unable to work due to your injury.
-Workers’ comp benefits will likely not be the full amount of your lost wages while you were unable to work.
+These benefits are for lost wages for the time you were unable to work due to your injury.
+Workers’ compensation benefits will likely not be the full amount of your lost wages while you were unable to work.
 Your medical bills should also be covered if your claim is accepted.

 However, just because you start receiving workers’ comp benefits does not necessarily mean your claim has been accepted.
 The insurance company can start paying while they investigate the claim for up to 180 days, and sometimes longer.
 If your claim is denied, the insurance company is required to notify you of that decision.